Essex County Hospital Center

 The Essex County Hospital Center, also known as the Overbrook Hospital, the Overbrook Asylum, or simply the Overbrook, was a psychiatric hospital that was located around 125 Fairview Avenue in the Township of Cedar Grove, New Jersey.
-It was used as a general hospital then converted to house patients with mental disorders.
-The original hospital was located at the edge of the Hilltop Reservation and designated a Conservation Easement in 2001 by the New Jersey Department of Environmental Protection; the site now is part of the Essex County park system.
-A new hospital opened in 2006, and the site of the original hospital was converted to a park and townhomes in 2017.
+It was founded as a mental hospital to relieve the Essex County Asylum for the Insane in Newark.
+The site of the hospital now contains a park and townhomes, and a new hospital was built nearby.